jonnonz1/nz-statute-book/acts/public/1988/securities-markets-act-1988.md

 (3) Subsections (1)(a) and (2) apply whether or not it appears to the Court that the person intends to engage again, or to continue to engage, in conduct of that kind.
 (4) Subsections (1)(b) and (2) apply whether or not the person has previously engaged in conduct of that kind or there is an imminent danger of substantial damage to any other person if that person engages in conduct of that kind.

-### 42M Undertaking as to damages not required by Commission
+### 42M Undertaking as to damages not required by FMA
-(1) If the Commission applies to the Court for the grant of an interim injunction under this subpart, the Court must not, as a condition of granting an interim injunction, require the Commission to give an undertaking as to damages.
+(1) If the FMA applies to the Court for the grant of an interim injunction under this subpart, the Court must not, as a condition of granting an interim injunction, require the FMA to give an undertaking as to damages.
-(2) However, in determining the Commission's application for the grant of an interim injunction, the Court must not take into account that the Commission is not required to give an undertaking as to damages.
+(2) However, in determining the FMA's application for the grant of an interim injunction, the Court must not take into account that the FMA is not required to give an undertaking as to damages.

 **Corrective orders**

 ### 42N When Court may grant corrective orders
-The Court may, on application by the Commission or any other person, make a corrective order if it is satisfied that a person has contravened—
+The Court may, on application by the FMA or any other person, make a corrective order if it is satisfied that a person has contravened—
   (a) a market manipulation prohibition or exemption or the general dealing misconduct prohibition:
   (b) an investment advisers' or brokers' obligation or exemption:
   (c) section 36A(1) (no holding out as securities exchange unless registered) or an exemption from that section:
   (d) section 37A(1) (no holding out as futures exchange unless authorised) or an exemption from that section.
+  (e) an unsolicited offer obligation or exemption.

 ### 42O Terms of corrective orders
 A corrective order may direct the person in contravention to publish, at the person's own expense, in the manner and at the times specified in the order, corrective statements that are specified in, or are to be determined in accordance with, the order.